Frankz/docker-elements/README.md

 # docker-elements
 Collection of Docker Web Components.
 This project is currently in progress and our aim is to have custom elements that can be used to interact with Docker API.

+## Elements Documentation and Demo

+The documentation and demo can be found in [docs](http://kapalhq.com/docker-elements/docs/) pages.

 ## Install

 Install the docker elements using bower: